DanielFitzsimmons/Native-One-Dark/README.md

 There are a couple of great vsCode themes however, I really like the semantic highlighting of the One Dark themes.
 As a result, ***Native One Dark*** is an attempt to combine a Native MacOS UI visual aesthetic with One Dark semantic highlighting.

+Themes
+* Native One Dark
+* Native One Dark Contrast
+* Native One Dark With One Dark Editor Background

 ### Suggestions 🧠 and Pull Requests are welcome!
 GitHub: [Repo](https://github.com/DanielFitzsimmons/Native-One-Dark)